 Can I pay undergraduate students, grad students and/or postdocs with cluster funds?

-- Up to $15k for emerging clusters and up to $30k for established clusters can be applied for through the trainee stipend supplement to support students/trainees to conduct cluster-related research projects.
+- Up to $30,000 of the GCRC award for emerging clusters and up to $60,000 of the GCRC award for established clusters can be used to support students/trainees to conduct cluster-related research projects.
+This must be applied for using the Trainee Stipend form at the time of application.
 Trainees must be supervised or co-supervised by a UBC faculty member.

 Can the funds be used for publication costs?

-- Costs associated with publishing research outputs are considered direct costs of research and are not eligible expenses for these funds.
-Non-academic publications (e.g., a cluster annual report for stakeholders) are eligible expenses.
+- Costs associated with publishing research outputs are considered direct costs of research, and s such are not eligible expenses for these funds.
+However, non-academic publications (e.g., a cluster annual report for stakeholders) are considered eligible expenses.

 Will there be another competition?